Volatile-rich evolution of molten super-Earth L 98-59 d: Supplementary information

 \subsection{Escape efficiency versus volatile endowment}

-From the previous section, Fig. \ref{fig:sens}f points to some of our modelled outcomes potentially being sensitive to the nominal choice of 10\% escape efficiency $\eta$.
+From the previous section, Supplementary~Figure~\ref{fig:si_sens}f points to some of our modelled outcomes potentially being sensitive to the nominal choice of 10\% escape efficiency $\eta$.
 The total volatile loss, and thus $\eta$, is influenced by several uncertainties: the star’s rotational evolution and high-energy spectrum \citep{johnstone_active_2021}, and variations in escape rates from three-dimensional star-planet interactions and non-LTE cooling processes \citep{GronoffReview}.
 However, we posit that sensitivity to $\eta$ can be offset by variations in the planet's initial volatile inventory.
 To illustrate this, we run an additional grid of simulations which span a plausible range of these parameters: $8000 \le \Hppmw \le 30000$ and $5\% \le \eta \le 25\%$, also varying $f\ce{O2} = \{\IW-2,\IW-3\}$ for completeness.
-A plausible upper-value on this planet's H inventory after boil-off is $\sim26000 \ppmw$ (see SI sections above, and \citep{tang_cpml_2024}).
+A plausible theoretical value of this planet's H inventory after boil-off is $\sim26000 \ppmw$ \citep{tang_cpml_2024}.